EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/ultrasat.md

 ### ultrasat.dEdX_calc

 Calculate dE/dX as a function of energy Package: ultrasat Description: Calculate the energy loss of electrons propagating in a material.
-This is used in order to estimate the Cernekov
+This is used in order to estimate the Cernekov background.